Partner Programs & Collaborations

 - Applying GLBH 197 to Global Health major or minor requirements

-Students may access AIP's InternLink database (login required) as a resource for applying to internship opportunities, and submitting a Learning Agreement for review by AIP once an internship has been secured.
+Students may access REAL Portal's AIP catalog (log-in required) as a resource for applying to internship opportunities, and submitting a Learning Agreement for review by AIP once an internship has been secured.

 Questions?